GeoRegionsEcosystem/GeoRegions.jl/docs/src/basics/shape.md

 fig
 ```

 This plotting works on maps where the projection is equirectangular.
-However, there are many different map projections, and so we can specify the number of points on each side of the shape using the keyword argument `n` in order to ensure during plotting that is plotted correctly on the projection.
+However, there are many different map projections, and so we can specify the number of segments `n` on each side of the shape using the keyword argument `n` in order to ensure during plotting that is plotted correctly on the projection.

 ```@example properties
 nlon,nlat = coordinates(geo,n=50)
 length(lon), length(nlon)
 ```

+!!! info "Number of Points"
+    The shape is defined by 8 sides.
+Therefore there are by default 8 + 1 = 9 coordinate points to close the polygon.
+If we specify 50 segments a side, we therefore have 400 + 1 = 401 coordinate points to close the polygon.

 ## API